magalhas/backbone-react-component/README.md

 ## API
 Besides inheriting all the methods from [React.Component](http://facebook.github.io/react/docs/component-api.html) and [Backbone.Events](http://backbonejs.org/#Events) you can find the following methods:

-#### new Backbone.React.Component(props)
+#### constructor(props, children)
-props is a namespace and may contain el, model and collection properties.
-Model and collection properties may be multiple by passing a namespace.
+props is an object and may contain el, model and collection properties.
+Model and collection properties may be multiple by passing an object as their values.
+The usage of the new keyword is optional.

+#### extend(spec)
+Inspired by Backbone, it inherits a component definition (class) to a new one.

 #### $
 Inspired by Backbone.View, it's a shortcut to this.$el.find method.